Sep 27, 2024

 turned forceful.

-An explosion of fury shoved me hard from behind,
+An explosion of fury shoved her hard from behind,

-a shove that quickened my step so I wouldn’t fall.
+a shove that quickened her step so she wouldn’t fall.

-When I didn't stumble, he tangled himself between my stride,
+When she didn't stumble, he tangled himself between her stride,

 Like a hook, the wind